How to Send a Fax from Gmail

 Table of Contents

-How to Send Email Fax in 5 Steps
+How to Send Fax from Gmail in 5 Steps

-Let’s take a look at how you send a fax from Gmail using an email fax service.
+Let’s take a look at how you send a fax from email using a fax service.
 It is a very simple process.
 As a matter of fact, it is very similar to traditional emailing but with a few differences, mainly that:

 Please note that to try out the steps below, you’ll need an account with a fax service.
 A free trial account should also work fine if you don’t want to spend money while you get your feet wet in the world of email faxing.
 Just pick the service you want and start faxing away!